Frequently Asked Questions

 Is Sudbury a good fit for my (ADHD/Autistic/Dyslexic/etc) child?

 This can be determined on an individual basis, just as we would determine a good fit for any student who wishes to enroll.
 However, we can provide patience and understanding, as well as a connection to various web programs designed to cater to certain individual needs.
 In fact, children who face difficulty in traditional settings tend to thrive in this model, as they can work through their challenges on their own schedule and without the stigma that comes with the expectation of conformity.

 Where are you located?
 What are your hours?

-We will be open from 8am to 5pm, Monday – Friday.
-The state requires only that students are in school for five hours a day, so students may arrive and depart whenever is best for their families.
+Wichita Sudbury School is located at 2953 East Kellogg, Wichita KS 67211.
+During the school year, we are open from 8am to 5pm, Monday thru Friday.
+The state requires only that students attend school for a minimum of five hours per day.
+Students may arrive and depart as best suits their families' needs.

 What does a typical day look like?

 That depends entirely upon whom you ask!
 All students sign in when they first arrive and sign up for their housekeeping chore for the day (something like taking out the trash and recycling, sweeping the floors, etc.).
 Then they have a few hours to spend any way they like.
 Many students read, talk with friends, work on art projects, or start up a game of pretend.
 The Judicial Committee meets at 11am if there are any rule violations that have been written up, and they work together to solve problems within the school.
 Students may eat lunch whenever they get hungry and then get back to what they were working on or start something new!

 Tuition for Wichita Sudbury School is currently only $2000/year.
 Tuition can be paid in advance or reduced to monthly payments as best suits your needs.
 Ask about sibling discounts and scholarship opportunities for those who qualify.